Rabbitory/rabbitory_cli/README.md

 Upon deployment, Rabbitory spins up all the necessary AWS infrastructure for you to self-host your control panel, where you can create, configure, and manage your Rabbitmq instances.
 Rabbitory CLI creates the following resources for you:

-✔️ IAM Roles
+- ✔️ IAM Roles
-✔️ IAM Instance Profiles,
+- ✔️ IAM Instance Profiles
-✔️ Security Groups
+- ✔️ Security Groups
-✔️ DynamoDB Tables
-✔️ EC2 (Rabbitory Control Panel)
+- ✔️ EC2 (Rabbitory Control Panel)
+- ✔️ DynamoDB Tables

+Once Rabittory has been successfully deployed, you'll receive a link to your

 ![Deploy success](https://raw.githubusercontent.com/Rabbitory/rabbitory_cli/laren/cli-readme/assets/rabbitory-deploy-success.png)